 Our class is planned to be fully in-person: lectures will be held in the classroom on Mondays and Wednesdays.
 It is generally expected that you attend class- a lot of learning happens as we discuss course content together.
 However, lecture recordings will be available to anyone who is unable to attend class (for illness, family circumstances, etc.).

-You can find the room recordings via the link on Canvas.
+You can find the room recordings via the link on our Canvas homepage, following each class session.

 Do note that recordings will likely (definitely) experience technical difficulties, and will not be perfect!
 You probably will want to get to know some classmates from whom you can get notes on days you are unable to attend.
 Class time will be a mix of lecture, discussion, and activities.
-When possible, we aim to make class interactive- please feel free to ask any questions, make comments, chat with your classmates!
-We will take a ~15 minute break in the middle of each 3-hour lecture.
+When possible, we aim to make class interactive- you should feel welcome to ask questions, make comments, chat with your classmates!